This post contains links which earn me a small commission at no cost to you.

 Berlin Mitte neighborhood guide

 Mitte means middle or center in Germany, and the Mitte district is just that, the center of Berlin.
 This is where you’ll find the majority of the famous attractions in Berlin, like the TV Tower, Brandenburg Gate, the Berlin Cathedral, and Museum Island.

 If you plan on doing lots of sightseeing, if you’re visiting Berlin with kids, and especially if this is your first trip to Berlin, this is a great choice for which neighborhood to stay in Berlin.

 The hotels might also run a little more expensive than other areas in Berlin, but a few extra euros might be worth the time saved by being so close to the sights you came to see.

-For a splurge, the Radisson Blu is an excellent choice, and it’s right in the middle of the major attractions like the Berlin Cathedral and Museum Island.
-This hotel even has an impressive 25 meter (82 ft) tall aquarium in the lobby.
+For a splurge, the Hotel de Rome is an excellent choice, and it’s right near many major attractions like the Berlin Cathedral and Museum Island.

 Where to stay in Berlin: Mitte

 Berlin Charlottenburg neighborhood guide

-This was the center of West Berlin when the city was divided.
+This was the center of West Berlin when the city was divided during the Cold War.
 Today it’s the more posh area of the city, and it’s where you can do lots of high end shopping.

-Kurfürstendamm, a street loaded with shops, is located here along with the famous KaDeWe (Kaufhaus des Westens) shopping mall.
+Kurfürstendamm, a street loaded with shops, is located here, and the famous KaDeWe (Kaufhaus des Westens) department store is nearby, too.
 This neighborhood is also where you’ll find the Charlottenburg Palace, the Berlin Zoo, the aquarium, and Kaiser Wilhelm Memorial Church.

 Charlottenburg is a little farther from the big attractions in Mitte, so you will have to spend a little more time on transport to do some of your sightseeing.
 This is also not the best neighborhood if nightlife is your aim.